 However, there are some areas where it’s easier to find jobs in the country and fortunately these are also the best paying jobs in Romania.
 Think about large corporations and IT and you have a clear picture!

-Here are the best paying jobs in the country in 2016 (take-home average salary per month):
+These were the best paying jobs in the country in 2016, with the mention that 2018 data will follow a similar trend (take-home average salary per month):

 1. IT: 5,340 RON (1,185 Euros per month)